jefdaj/ortholang/README.md

 ### Developing Shortcut

-The interpreter is a Haskell package, and it calls scripts written in various languages---Python, R, and Bash so far.
+The interpreter is a Haskell package, and it calls scripts written in various languages---Python, R, Bash, Ruby...
 I use the [Nix](https://nixos.org/nix) package manager to make sure everything builds reproducibly.

-You can `nix-build` the main package or any of the top-level subdirectories.
-I find that to be annoyingly slow for Haskell packages though, because it recompiles them from scratch each time.
-So I normally keep `stack test --file-watch` open in one terminal to do incremental builds + tests, and `stack ghci` in another for playing around with the types.
-Running `nix-shell`, then `cabal repl` would work for that too.
+You can `nix-build` the main package.
+I find that to be annoyingly slow for Haskell though, because it recompiles them from scratch each time.
+So I normally enter `nix-shell default.nix`, then keep `stack test --file-watch` open in one terminal to do incremental builds + tests, and `stack repl` in another for playing around with the types.

 You have to write a little Haskell to extend ShortCut with new scripts/functions, but not much!
 I include well-commented examples, and it